thelonesailor/KB_search/README.md

 # Advanced RAG System with Agentic Enrichment

-A production-ready Retrieval-Augmented Generation (RAG) system with intelligent completeness checking and enrichment suggestions.
+A Retrieval-Augmented Generation (RAG) system with intelligent completeness checking and enrichment suggestions.
 It uses a vector database for storage and retrieval, an OpenAI-compatible LLM API for generation and reflection, and an agentic workflow to control quality.

-## 🎯 Core Features
+## Core Features
 - Document upload (PDF, TXT, MD, JSON, CSV) with chunking and vector storage
 - Natural language querying with grounded answers and source citations
 - Reflection-based completeness detection and actionable enrichment suggestions